-Day 15 of our 30-day nutrition challenge is prepare meals in advance when you have more flexibility with time.
+Day 15 of our 30-day nutrition challenge is prepare meals in advance when time is more flexible.

 Planning meals and thinking ahead means it’s not just time you’re saving, but also money.
 There’s little food waste and the added bonus of not having to think at the last minute what to make for dinner – when you’re starving and less likely to make the most nutritious decision.